arteteco/arteteco-website-structure/content/20steps.md

 Yeah well, I've done some disturbingly silly things in here. <div class="pull-right"><center><img src="/images/20steps/mulch.jpg" width="400px"><br><em>A proper organic mulch looks so great!</em> </center></div>

 * From the pictures you may see **how shady everything is**: and I've pruned already this year!
 I decided to plant an hazelnut in the deep shade, shading everything even more.
 Yes I did.
-I had big plants of getting it to go towards the root and all, but I'm now waiting for the autumn to remove it and use it to guerrilla garden.
+I had big plans of getting it to go towards the roof and all, but I'm now waiting for the autumn to remove it and use it to guerrilla garden.

 * **I often lose what I plant**.
 I don't know how that happens.
 I lost the cucumber plants at one point last year, only to find a ripe cucumber a few months later.
 The other cucumbers just disappeared.